Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Discussion

+It is essential to emphasize that studying the broader implications of data in ML, rather than merely inventing new methods, is vital to ensuring high-performing and responsible ML development.
+The choices made in research, from problem framing to dataset selection, are never neutral.
+They encode specific values that shape societal outcomes \cite{birhane2021values}.
+Moreover, \JimSan~\etal~\cite{jimenez2025picture} showed how datasets are not static but ``living'' entities that condition performance and generalizability of ML models.
+As noted by Sambasivan~\etal{}~\cite{sambasivan2021everyone}, the undervaluation of data work perpetuates systemic biases and overlooks the labor and context necessary for meaningful ML systems.

+\textbf{Community norms influence source dataset selection.} We build on this perspective by revealing how \emph{source dataset} selection, a critical but understudied step in transfer learning, is shaped by community norms rather than solely technical and academic standards.
+We found that ImageNet-1K maintains a strong preference (66.7\% and 53.3\% likely across our cases) despite participants recognizing domain misalignment and not expecting the most performance gains.
+Our participants ascribed this preference to reviewer expectations and baseline requirements: ``reviewers might ask,'' ``must be tested as a baseline.''
+These soft-power expectations can lead to suboptimal choices.
+For example, even though RadImageNet matched the chest X-ray domain (86.7\% likely, $\rho=0.7$ for domain similarity), practitioners still felt compelled to compare against ImageNet-1K, potentially wasting computational resources on a known, inferior baseline rather than exploring alternative medical sources.

-\textbf{Concepts that emerged without clear definition}.
-In participants’ free-text responses, several concepts emerged without sufficient context or precise definitions, particularly those related to quality and similarity, such as ``domain mismatch'' and ``domain gap.''
+\textbf{Implicit similarity definitions may affect equity.} In free-text responses, several concepts emerged without sufficient context or precise definitions, particularly those related to quality and similarity, such as ``domain mismatch'' and ``domain gap''.
 These terms were often used in ambiguous comparisons like ``more/less similar,'' without specifying whether the similarity referred to visual features (e.g., color, texture, shape) or semantic content.
-This conceptual ambiguity echoes concerns raised in prior work, such as Clemmensen~\etal{}~\cite{clemmensen2022data}, who proposed a coding framework for notions of representativity, and Zhao~\etal{}~\cite{zhao2024position}, who offered guidance on defining and evaluating dataset \textit{diversity}.
-Our categorization of transfer learning factors offers varied interpretations of key aspects, such as task complexity (source-only, and source-target) and source-target similarity (semantic, visual, and feature space).
-By providing definitions, examples, and survey insights, we aim to clarify such ambiguities and contribute to greater transparency and reproducibility in transfer learning research within medical imaging.
+This conceptual ambiguity echoes concerns raised in prior work, Clemmensen~\etal{}~\cite{clemmensen2022data} proposed a coding framework to systematically capture notions of representativity, while Zhao~\etal{}~\cite{zhao2024position} provided guidance for defining and evaluating dataset \textit{diversity}, both emphasizing the need for precise conceptual definitions when reasoning about datasets.
+Without explicit definitions, implicit assumptions may reflect local institutional demographics, risking building models that potentially fail underrepresented populations~\cite{seyyed-kalantari_underdiagnosis_2021}.